projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 #.
 Insert the Ubuntu USB boot disk into the WHL Maxtang machine.
 #.
 Power on the machine, then press F11 to select the USB disk as the boot
    device.
 Select **UEFI: SanDisk** to boot using **UEFI**.
-Note that the label depends on the brand/make of the USB stick.
+Note that the label depends on the brand/make of the USB drive.
 #.
 Install the Ubuntu OS.
 #.
 Select **Something else** to create the partition.